markocherrie/ReproducibleResearch/README.md

 https://susanejohnston.wordpress.com/2015/05/12/an-introduction-to-reproducible-research-in-r-and-r-studio/

-In this folder I have put in the structure that she suggests, which I have adopted in my own research over the past 12 months.
+In this github repository I have put in the structure that she suggests, which I have adopted in my own research over the past 12 months.

 I would generally say that it is very useful and kept things organised.
 Some thoughts below: